Strong RE Programs Begin with Strong Leaders

 While the Religious Education Credentialing Program as a whole is administered by the UUA, the mentoring program is managed by LREDA.
 The LREDA Committee on Mentoring (LCoM) arranges and oversees trainings, matches candidates with mentors, checks in with mentors periodically, and ensures that the mentoring program runs smoothly overall.
 LCoM members have completed the mentor training and serve as mentors themselves.

 LCoM members serve four-year terms with rotating roles.
-For the 2013-2014 year, the LCOM Members are Thomas Pistole, Chair; Layne Richard-Hammock, Mentor Training; Greta Porter ([email protected]), Secretary; and Karen Fisk ([email protected]), Member-at-Large.
+For the 2013-2014 year, the LCOM Members are Thomas Pistole, Chair; Layne Richard-Hammock, Mentor Training; Greta Porter, Secretary; and Sheri Phillabaum, Data Management.
 Feel free to contact a member of the LCoM with your questions or feedback about the mentoring process.

 Who are the LREDA Mentors?

 Mentors are seasoned religious educators and members of LREDA.
-Many are Credentialed Religious Educators – although we also have mentors who were recruited at the outset of the program, i.e., before there were any credentialed religious educators to choose from!
+Many are Credentialed Religious Educators.
 We see mentoring as an important way for those who have successfully completed the credentialing program to “pay it forward.”
 We hope that those who have received their credential will pursue mentoring, not only to give back but also to continue in their own professional growth.